-FuboTV (free 7-day trial) is a good option.
+FuboTV (free for 7 days) is a good option.
 Of course, this is just one of available services, and by the end of this guide, you’ll know all the ways you can watch the Houston Astros online without cable!

 If you want to watch the MLB you’ll quickly find that games will air on multiple channels.
 Local channels like FOX will air games.
 You’ll also find local area games on AT&T SportsNet Southwest.
 Nationwide channels will also air Houston Astros games live.